anu-bdsi/workshop-intro-to-linux-aug-2023/01_linux_fundamentals.md

 ## Learning objectives

-* Understand what is Linux and why do we need to use it in biology research
+* Understand what is Linux and how can we use it in biology research
 * Understand the concept of command line interface and terminal
 * Understand the syntax of Linux commands
 * Understand the Linux file system